 SHOVEL Spade or flathead.
-Used primarily for moving loose material-not for spade shovel can be sharpened and used to finely shave terials larger than compacted soil.
+Used primarily for moving loose material-not for pick can be used to decompacting.
+A decompact hard or spade shovel can rocky soils and the be sharpened and used to finely shave terials larger than mattock for removcompacted soil.

-LOPPERS Used to cut limbs or woody vegetation while brushing, or used to cut fine roots out of the trail tread.
+LOPPERS Used to cut limbs or woody vegetation while brushing, or used to cut fine roots out of the trail timber structures. tread.
 Should not be used to cut maone inch diameter.

-DOUBLE JACK Also called a sledge hammer, Used for breaking rock or pounding rebar into timber structures.
-The smaller version is called a "single lack."
+DOUBLE JACK Also called a sledge hammer.
+Used for breaking rock or pounding rebar into The smaller version is called a "single ack."